fjbaldon/librlog/README.md

 ## Credits

-- Francis John Baldon    (@fjbaldon): Lead Developer
+- Francis John Baldon @fjbaldon : Lead Developer
-- Jaycho Carido          (): Contributer
+- Jaycho Carido @mojaycbug      : Contributer
-- Carl James Lopez       (): Contributer
+- Carl James Lopez              : Contributer
-- Kyte Aleszandrah Orion (): Contributer
+- Kyte Aleszandrah Orion        : Contributer
-- Julie Mae Catigum      (): Contributer
+- Julie Mae Catigum             : Contributer
-- Regine Ilka Ofamen     (): Contributer
+- Regine Ilka Ofamen            : Contributer
-- Reign Alger Ofamen     (): Contributer
+- Reign Alger Ofamen            : Contributer

 Finally, we would like to thank our users and anyone else who has supported the project in any way.
 We appreciate your feedback and contributions, and we will continue to work hard to make this project the best it can be.